-These controls apply to all boarding houses developments which are subject to the requirements under the ARHSEPP Part 2 Division 3 Boarding Houses, including in particular that require design to be compatible with the local area character (refer Clause 30A of the ARHSEPP).
+These controls apply to all boarding houses developments which are subject to the requirements under the ARHSEPP Part 2 Division 3 Boarding Houses, including in particular that require design to be compatible with the local area character (refer Clause 30A Character of local area under the ARHSEPP).

-This section therefore applies to land within any of the following land use zones under Ryde LEP 2010 and Ryde LEP (Gladesville Town Centre and Victoria Road Corridor) 2010 (refer clauses 26 and 27 of Part 2: Division 3 under the ARHSEPP):
+This section therefore applies to land within any of the following land use zones under RLEP 2014 (refer clauses 26 Land to which Division applies and 27 Development to which Division applies of Part 2: Division 3 under the ARHSEPP):

-- (a) Zone R1 General Residential
+- a.
+Zone R1 General Residential

-- (b) Zone R2 Low Density Residential and within an accessible area as defined under the ARHSEPP
+- b.
+Zone R2 Low Density Residential and within an accessible area as defined under the ARHSEPP

-- (c) Zone R3 Medium Density Residential
+- c.
+Zone R3 Medium Density Residential

-- (d) Zone R4 High Density Residential
+- d.
+Zone R4 High Density Residential

-- (e) Zone B1 Neighbourhood Centre
+- e.
+Zone B1 Neighbourhood Centre

-- (f) Zone B2 Local Centre
+- f.
+Zone B2 Local Centre

-- (g) Zone B4 Mixed Use
+- g.
+Zone B4 Mixed Use

-Refer Section 2.4 of this Part for controls applicable to boarding house development on land not included in the above list, for example on R2 Low Density Residential zoned land which is not in an accessible area as defined under the ARHSEPP, and land within the B6 Enterprise Corridor zone under Ryde LEP (Gladesville Town Centre and Victoria Road Corridor) 2010.
+Refer Section 2.4 of this Part for controls applicable to boarding house development on land not included in the above list, for example on R2 Low Density Residential zoned land which is not in an accessible area as defined under the ARHSEPP, and land within the B6 Enterprise Corridor zone.

-- (a) All boarding house developments are to be designed to be compatible with the character of the local area. - (b) A Local Area Character Statement is to be prepared, and submitted with the development application to demonstrate compatibility of the design of the proposed development with the local area character.
-In this regard, the statement is to include descriptions of: - the existing character of the local area (comprising streetscape and visual catchment area) in terms of character elements, and - the design responses for the following character elements as a minimum: - (i) the predominant building type - (ii) the predominant height of buildings - (iii) the predominant front setback and landscape treatment - (iv) the permissible floor space ratio (FSR) and site coverage
+- a.
+All boarding house developments are to be designed to be compatible with the character of the local area. - b.
+Where external changes, including building and/or construction work, are proposed, a Local Area Character Statement is to be prepared and submitted with the development application.
+This must demonstrate compatibility of the design of the development with the character of the local area.
+The statement is to include descriptions of: - the existing character of the local area (comprising streetscape and visual catchment area) in terms of character elements, and - the design responses for the following character elements, as a minimum: - i. predominant building type, - ii. predominant height of buildings, - iii. predominant front setback and landscape treatment, - iv. permissible floor space ratio (FSR) and site coverage, - v. predominant pattern of subdivision and spacing of buildings, - vi. predominant parking arrangements on sites within the area (location, structures), - vii. predominant side setbacks, and - viii.predominant rear alignment of buildings and rear landscaping. - c.
+Boarding house development located in the vicinity of a Heritage Item or within a Heritage Conservation Area must be designed sympathetically to the significance of the Heritage Conservation Area/Item.
+Character elements identified in (b) above and the following are to be addressed: - i. the significance of the Heritage Item or Heritage Conservation Area

-Part Boarding Houses

-- (v) the predominant pattern of subdivision and spacing of buildings - (vi) the predominant parking arrangements on sites within the area (location, structures) - (vii) the predominant side setbacks - (viii) the predominant rear alignment of buildings and rear landscaping. - (c) Boarding house development located in the vicinity of a Heritage Item or within a Heritage Conservation Area must be designed sympathetically to the significance of the Heritage Area/Item.
-In this regard all character elements identified in (b) above, and the following are required to be addressed in the Local Area Character Statement: - (i) the significance of the Heritage Item or Heritage Conservation Area - (ii) the architectural form (built form and roof form), materials and finishes of existing buildings - (iii) the age and style of existing buildings - (iv) views, vistas and skylines - (v) the curtilage of the Heritage Item.

-Note: Heritage Items and Heritage Conservation Areas are listed/ mapped under Ryde's LEP and additional information about the significance is included in inventory sheets for each available via Council's website.

-(d) The design of boarding house development is to take into consideration any desired future character objectives of urban centres identified under the Ryde LEP, Ryde LEP 2010, Ryde LEP (Gladesville Town Centre and Victoria Road Corridor) 2010 and Part 4 Urban Centres of this DCP.

-Note: To assist preparation of a Local Area Character Statement, a guidance table is attached to this Part (refer Schedule 1 Guidelines for Local Area Character Assessment).
+- ii. the architectural form (built form and roof form), materials and finishes of existing buildings - iii. the age and style of existing buildings - iv. views, vistas and skylines - v. the curtilage of the Heritage Item. - Note: Heritage Items and Heritage Conservation Areas are listed/ mapped under Ryde's LEP, and additional information about the significance is included in inventory sheets for each, available via Council's website. - d.
+The design of boarding house development is to take into consideration any desired future character objectives of urban centres identified under the RLEP 2014 and Part 4 Urban Centres of this DCP. - Note: To assist preparation of a Local Area Character Statement, a guidance table is attached to this Part (refer Schedule 1 Guidelines for Local Area Character Assessment).